smXplorer/AlliGator/docs/source/alligator-loading-saving-fli-dataset.rst

 In order to load a time series (or any succession of data sets to be analyzed as a series) consisting of individual FLI datasets of a single kind (.hdf5 or .sdt or .bin or .ptu), make sure that they are grouped in a single folder.
 This folder can contain other file types, which will be ignored when loading the series.

-In order to load a time series (or any succession of data sets to be analyzed as a series) consisting of gate images, use ``File->Load->FLI Dataset Series->xxx File Series``, where ``xxx`` stands for Hdf5 or .sdt or .bin or .ptu.
+In order to load a time series (or any succession of data sets to be analyzed as a series) consisting of gate images, use ``File:Load:FLI Dataset Series:xxx File Series``, where ``xxx`` stands for Hdf5 or .sdt or .bin or .ptu.
 The HDF5 File Series loading option can be invoked with the :kbd:`Ctrl+Shift+O` keyboard shortcut.

 Folder of Folders of Gate Images
 --------------------------------

-In order to load a time series (or any succession of data sets to be analyzed as a series) consisting of gate images, use ``File->Load->FLI Dataset Series->Gate Image Folder Series`` (:kbd:`Ctrl+Shift+L`).
+In order to load a time series (or any succession of data sets to be analyzed as a series) consisting of gate images, use ``File:Load:FLI Dataset Series:Gate Image Folder Series`` (:kbd:`Ctrl+Shift+L`).
 In the case of LaVision ICCD data, it is possible to use the time stamp of each dataset saved in the associated .set files.
 To enable this, check the *Use File Timestamp* chekbox in the **Time Trace** panel of either the **Settings** or **AlliGator** windows, before loading the time series.

 After the folder containing the time series has been selected, the first data set in the series will be loaded and displayed in the Source Image indicator as described earlier.